Klipper3d/klipper/docs/Config_Reference.md

 #shutdown_value:
 #   The value to set the pin to on an MCU shutdown event.
 The default
 #   is 0 (for low voltage).
+#maximum_mcu_duration:
+#   The maximum duration a non-shutdown value may be driven by the MCU
+#   without an acknowledge from the host.
+#   If host can not keep up with an update, the MCU will shutdown
+#   and set all pins to their respective shutdown values.
+#   Default: 0 (disabled)
+#   Usual values are around 5 seconds.
 #cycle_time: 0.100
 #   The amount of time (in seconds) per PWM cycle.
 It is recommended
 #   this be 10 milliseconds or greater when using software based PWM.